DILCISBoard/E-ARK-AIP/index.md

 **Figure 5:**
 Example of an IP.

-For example, let us assume an IP with two representations, each of which consists of a set of three files.
+For example, let us assume an AIP with two representations, each of which consists of a set of three files.
 In the first representation all data files are in the Open Document Format (ODT) and in the second one - as a derivative of the first representation - all files are in the Portable Document Format